-What’s it: Government sector includes all institutional units consisting of the central government, state governments, and local governments.
+The government sector includes all institutional units, including the central government, state governments, and local governments.
 Several independent institutions, such as the Central Bank and the Financial Services Authority, also fall into this category.

 The government sector excludes state-owned companies.
 Even though the government owns their shares, they operate like private companies.
 They do not rely on taxes to finance operations.
 Instead, they generate income by producing goods or providing services.

-The government sector has a vital role in economic activities.
-The government and its institutions act as regulators.
-They issue various regulations and policies to influence economic activity.
-These interventions may directly or indirectly impact the private sector (business sector and the household sector).
+The government sector plays a vital role in economic activities.
+The government and its institutions act as regulators, issuing various regulations and policies to influence economic activity.
+These interventions may directly or indirectly impact the private sector (business sector and household sector).

 The difference between the government sector and the public sector